Skip to main content

 Skip this step if you installed Airflow with one of the methods above.

-If you already have Airflow installed and configured, you can install the IOMETE Airflow Plugin manually.
-In your Airflow home directory, run the following command (May need to restart Airflow webserver):
+If you already have Airflow installed, install the plugin manually.
+In your Airflow home directory, run:

 pip install iomete-airflow-plugin

-From Airflow UI, navigate to Admin > Variables and add the following variables:
+The operator needs API credentials and endpoint details to communicate with IOMETE.
+From Airflow UI, navigate to Admin > Variables and add the following:

 Airflow Variables | IOMETEAirflow Variables | IOMETE